 Claude 4 Sonnet

-Anthropic has come up with a major shift: the Claude 4 Sonnet now handles 1 million tokens in context.
+Anthropic has come up with a major shift: the Claude 4 Sonnet now handles in context.
 This means the ability to work with a huge amount of text at once.
 This is also reflected in the price.

 Author